-14) Besides public perception, the prosecution’s case involved supposed traces of DNA on minor items, where the science wasn’t clear, on Amanda’s confession statement (long recanted), and various circumstantial observations, although they added up in sheer number.
+14) Besides public perception, the prosecution’s case involved supposed traces of DNA on minor items, where the science wasn’t clear, and on Amanda’s confession statement (long recanted), and various circumstantial observations, although they added up in sheer number.

 There was a person or two who placed Knox, or Sollecito around the scene that night, except that they couldn’t be absolutely sure it was that night, or that it was them.
-There was nothing concrete from the murder bedroom, the DNA from these suspects in the chaotic scene was disputed.
+There was nothing concrete from the murder bedroom, and the DNA from these suspects in the chaotic scene was disputed.